begolu2/rktik-thesis/02_conceptual.md

 By calling a movement’s space for internal discussion and exchange *mindspace*, it is implied that the movement has a shared mind, the contents of which are displayed in this place.
 This notion is also reflected in how users place contents in a group: They *create thoughts* in the *mindspace*.

 A movement’s agency is further implied in the functionality of the movement blog.
 Its contents are not dictated by a designated member of the movement, but selected by Personas voting on thoughts in the movement.
 The movement members collectively put into action decisions which are then attributed to the movement as a whole when they are displayed on the site.
 Please see Discussion: Movement Agency for possibilities for further development of the concept of movement agency.

+—

+On the one hand, users have the option of not just operating under one identity but assuming any number of Personas while using the site.
+These Personas may reflect different social roles, they can be used to voice unpopular opinions or generally content a user doesn’t want to identify with their real name.

+On the other hand, movements, which reflect groups of users, share many features with individual users.
+They have a blog which allows them to publish contents in the name of the movement and have a place for internal dialogue, similar to how an individual user can use their notebook to remember content.

 ### Personas